FlyBrainLab/FlyBrainLab/README.md

 source activate neuromynerva
 # Install additional package into the environment
 pip install txaio twisted autobahn crochet service_identity autobahn-sync matplotlib h5py seaborn networkx jupyter
+# If on Windows, execute the following:
+pip install pypiwin32

 # Create a preferred installation directory and go into that directory, For example:
 # mkdir ~/MyFBL